cryptoexamples/CryptoExamples-Guidelines/README.md

 - [ ] Compliant with current coding guideline.
   - **Static code analysis**: use static code analysis tools such as ["Checkstyle"](http://checkstyle.sourceforge.net/), ["StyleCop"](https://archive.codeplex.com/?p=stylecop) or ["Pylint"](https://www.pylint.org/)
-- [ ] Code can be executed with latest stable version of the programming language
+- [ ] Code can be executed with latest stable version of the programming language.
-- [ ] Code can be executed with the latest stable version of the common tool chain of the programming language
+- [ ] Code can be executed with the latest stable version of the common tool chain of the programming language.
-- [ ] Only uses algorithms and concepts that are secure
+- [ ] Only uses algorithms and concepts that are secure.
   - **Static code analysis**: ["FindBugs"](http://findbugs.sourceforge.net/downloads.html), ["OWASP Dependency Check"](https://www.owasp.org/index.php/OWASP_Dependency_Check), ["Bandit"](https://pypi.org/project/bandit/)
 - [ ] No standard library functionality can cover this scenario with all requirements of CryptoExamples.
 - [ ] Import/Using statements are explicit (to avoid ambiguity if no fully qualified method/class names are used).